Chart Color Schemes

 The educational profile of Brighton exceeds national averages, with above-average qualification levels and academic performance metrics

 Brighton's educational attainment is notably higher than broader averages.
-Among residents aged 15+, 37.1% have university qualifications compared to South Australia's (SA) 25.7% and the SA4 region's 28.1%.
-Bachelor degrees are most common at 24.1%, followed by postgraduate qualifications (8.4%) and graduate diplomas (4.6%).
-Vocational credentials are also prevalent, with 29.4% of residents aged 15+ holding such qualifications – advanced diplomas (12.4%) and certificates (17.0%).
+Among residents aged 15+, 37.1% have university qualifications, exceeding the South Australian (SA) average of 25.7%, and the SA4 region's average of 28.1%.
+This high level of attainment positions Brighton favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 24.1%, followed by postgraduate qualifications at 8.4% and graduate diplomas at 4.6%.

 Frequently Asked Questions - Education